-Students enrolled in credit programs at Wor-Wic can earn an associate of applied science (A.A.S.) degree, associate of science (A.S.) degree, associate of arts (A.A.) degree, associate of arts in teaching (A.A.T.) degree, certificate of proficiency or letter of recognition.
-Current credit programs and options (with program codes in parenthesis) include:
+Students enrolled in credit programs at Wor-Wic can earn an associate of applied science (A.A.S.) degree, associate of science (A.S.) degree, associate of arts (A.A.) degree, associate of arts in teaching (A.A.T.) degree or certificate of proficiency.
+Current credit programs, options and concentrations (with program codes in parenthesis) include: